rlxyz/nft-sales-twitter-bot/README.md

 This was made to succeed my [Opensea Sales X Bot](https://github.com/dsgriffin/opensea-sales-x-bot) repo; while relying on the OpenSea Events API is simpler, it doesn't include any NFT sales happening in other, newer marketplaces.

-So, we need to monitor & process Ethereum event logs for ERC-721 token transactions directly, before posting any sales to X.
+So, we need to monitor & process Ethereum event logs for NFT sale transactions directly, before posting any sales to X.

 Currently, `Opensea`, `Blur`, `LooksRare` & `X2Y2` are supported.